Monday, August 05, 2024

 The Film.

-Based on Isabella Tree’s best-selling book by the same title, Wilding tells the story of a young couple that battles entrenched tradition and bets on nature for the future of their failing, four-hundred-year-old estate.
+Based on Isabella Tree’s best-selling book by the same title, Wilding tells the story of a young couple who battle entrenched tradition and bet on nature for the future of their failing, four-hundred-year-old estate.

 Over time, the soil replenishes itself – with a little help from some charming pigs – and there is the miraculous return of rare species like the purple emperor butterfly, white stork and turtle doves, who make their homes at Knepp.